This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Working overseas provides a great opportunity to explore a different area of the world and really get to know a different country.
 We find that when we are living somewhere new, we are so eager to see and do everything in our new country.
 In Australia, this has led to camping trips in the nearby area once or twice a month and making sure we see all the special events happening in Melbourne.

 Seek out opportunities with your employer about an overseas assignment or transfer.
-Often opportunities exist, you just have to go looking for them.
+Often opportunities exist, you just have to go looking for them and there are lots of travel jobs that pay well.

 Here are some expat families we follow: